DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-02-10-autocomplete-analytics.md

 ### Using the definite article

-Some users search with the definite article `The`, for example `The University of Birmingham`.
+Some users search with the definite article ‘The’, for example ‘The University of Birmingham’.
 In our data, not all items have the definite article, when a user searches with it, the search fails.
 We’ve already addressed this by updating our autocompletes to support searching without ‘stop words’.
 Words like ‘a’, ‘an’, ‘and’, ‘of’, ‘in’, and ‘the’.

 ### Searching by country name rather than nationality